The Pulse: Alberta

 Yet the beauty of the dulcet ladies haunted him with a double desire: first, to become one with them, to possess them; and second, to make them implode like raven lava into the dark sky.

 Unable to find what he wanted in the two extremes, Antonio came back to where he started: the planet Earth, half way between the Black and Purple Pulses.
 He was starting to believe there was a reason he was selected on Earth.
 Why else was he drawn so inexplicably, so naturally, to its strange polarities of beauty and horror?
-With its incandescent blues and greens it reminded him of The Green Buzz, which also hummed with energy and deep pools of refracted light.
+Its incandescent blues and greens reminded him of The Green Buzz, which also hummed with energy and deep pools of refracted light.
 Seeing Earth from above as he swooped downward, he felt like he was coming home.
 His green eyes, envying everything, saw everything in a green light.

 Antonio reasoned further that the most likely place to find the perfect girl was on the Canadian prairies.
 If such a girl existed in such a cultural wasteland, then it was a girl who had a supernatural sense of the aesthetic.
 A girl whose deep inner beauty flowered despite all odds into a face like that of Scarlett Johansson.
 She would have eyes like emeralds, and skin so smooth that the pastry chefs of la Chaussée-d’Antin would give their finest copper pots just to run their spatulas along the edges of her chin.

-Antonio finally found his perfect beauty.
+Antonio finally found his Perfect Beauty.
 Her name was Beatrice Oneirica.
-He first saw her sipping from a garden hose half a kilometre from the small town of Vulcan — less than 500 kilometres from where he was born!
-It was Spring and the rose buds were in bloom.
+He first saw her sipping from a garden hose half a kilometre from the small town of Vulcan, less than 500 kilometres from where he was born.
+It was Spring and the roses were in bloom.

 For the next two years Antonio drove down to Vulcan on the weekends and spied on her.
 From his cave-like room in the Vulcan Inn he composed poems, and commentaries on these poems, until he had invented a whole new life for his imagination.
 He called his work, La Nuova Vita Nuova.